Paleo Double Chocolate Banana Bread

 Remember to #bakerita if you try the recipe!Print

 - 4–5 bananas (2½ cups mashed or 575 grams)

-- ½ cup (140 grams) almond butter (or nut butter of choice)
+- ½ cup (140g) almond butter (or nut butter of choice)

-- ¼ cup coconut oil, melted
+- ¼ cup coconut oil (melted)

 - 1 teaspoon vanilla extract

-- ½ cup (75 grams) coconut flour, packed
+- ½ cup (75g) coconut flour, packed

 - ½ cup cocoa powder

 - 1 teaspoon baking soda

 - 4 oz. dark chocolate (chopped (make your own to keep refined sugar free))

 - Grease one 9″x5″ loaf pan (or 8″x8″ square pan) and preheat the oven to 350ºF.